nakayama-kazuki/202x/power-punch/en/readme.md

 <img src='https://raw.githubusercontent.com/nakayama-kazuki/202x/main/power-punch/img/sec-016.gif' />

-## 8. Ponchi-e in Tables
+## 8. Doodle in Tables

-There are times when you want to express the behavior for each use case using both tables and ponchi★★★-e.
-While separating tables and ponchi★★★-e into different slides makes the material tidy, you have to navigate between slides to understand what happens in each case.
+There are times when you want to express the behavior for each use case using both tables and doodles.
+While separating tables and doodles into different slides makes the material tidy, you have to navigate between slides to understand what happens in each case.

 <img src='https://raw.githubusercontent.com/nakayama-kazuki/202x/main/power-punch/img/sec-017.gif' />

-How about turning the entire table into a ponchi★★★-e?
+How about making a doodle into table ?
 Although it may look cluttered, it succinctly expresses what happens in each case.
-It's also possible to embed the ponchi★★★-e part using Slide Zoom (though it can only be zoomed during slide shows).
+It's also possible to embed the doodle part using Slide Zoom.

 <img src='https://raw.githubusercontent.com/nakayama-kazuki/202x/main/power-punch/img/sec-018.png' />

 ## 9. You Can Draw Anything

-Generative AI improves accuracy with specific examples, but specific examples are beneficial when dealing with humans too.
+Like generative AI improves accuracy with specific examples, specific examples are beneficial when dealing with humans too.
 By providing specific examples as input, you can set expectations for the direction of arguments and feedback, enabling more targeted discussions.
-Finally, I'll share how to draw ponchi★★★-e with high flexibility.
+Finally, for your specific examples, I\'ll share how to draw doodles with high flexibility.

 For example, a diamond can be created by: